Konloch/Jaxon/README.md

 + Once you've decided, create a new template by running `jaxon template console` such as `jaxon template console`
   + This for example will create the cross-platform template for a console program.
   + Use the build scripts to build binaries & read them to write your own.
+  + At some point you're going to want to get Intellij working, to do that just run the following command
+    + `jaxon jdk jdk-1.8`
+    + Then set it as the SDK loaded from folder 'jdk-1.8' in Intellij.
+      + F4 for Module Settings
+      + Project > SDK > Edit
+      + Click the Plus > Add JDK...
+      + Paste in the path sent from the Jaxon CLI

 ## Using Jaxon Templates
 + The templates all contain the basics to get you running (`Console` shows hello world, `Graphical` shows windowing & image drawing)